mlivernoche/XmlDocument-Merger/README.md

 Limitations:
  - The XML Documents you are merging MUST have the same root element.
  - It will only do the first child tag of the root tag (because XML elements have to be imported, and .ImportNode only supports one XmlNode).
+It will, however, import all of the child tags of the first child of the root tag.